 What startup costs are there beyond setup and equipment fees?

 This is where many providers try to sneak in additional equipment and hidden charges.
-Their fee may only include their service, but your internet connection or LAN may need significant upgrades to be able to handle the additional load of using a Hosted PBX.
+Their fee may only include their service, but your internet connection or LAN may need significant upgrades to be able to handle the additional load of using a Hosted PBX provider.

-Expect to pay for a site survey, especially if the service provider has associated travel costs.
+Expect to pay for a site survey, especially if your hosted PBX provider has associated travel costs.
 Many times, service providers will include the site survey costs with the monthly recurring charge.
 You might also be able to negotiate a reduced total cost if the service provider will be doing the actual on-site installation of the new equipment for you.

 What day-to-day usage costs are not covered by my service plan?
 What are the rates for international calls?